shrideio/shoebox/src/vault/README.md

         echo $VAULT_TOKEN
         ```

-        The environment value is used further for configuring the integration between ci and vault servers.
+        The environment value will be used for configuring the integration between ci and vault servers.